hipe/tmx/system/doc/issues/040-operator-branch-via-directory/document.md

      to an immutable structure that holds atomic values of points of definition for future reference by other pariticipants.

-     to emphasize that this scanner (stream-like) holds resources that are only ever procured once per the lifetime of the subject instance, we sometimes refer to it as "The One" scanner.
+     to emphasize that this scanner holds resources that are only ever procured once per the lifetime of the subject instance, we sometimes refer to it as "The One" scanner.